University of Zurich: 1833–2000

 In the university's early years, the 1839 appointment of the German theologian David Friedrich Strauss to its Chair of Theology caused a major controversy, since Strauss argued that the miracles in the Christian New Testament were mythical retellings of normal events as supernatural happenings.
 Eventually, the authorities offered Strauss a pension before he had a chance to start his duties.

 The university allowed women to attend philosophy lectures from 1847.
 The Faculty of Veterinary Medicine was added in 1901, the second-oldest such faculty in the world.
 In 1914, the university moved to new premises designed by the architect Karl Moser on Rämistrasse 71.

 The university admitted a Russian woman student, Maria Kniazhnina, to audit medicine classes in 1864, but she did not complete the course.
 Another Russian student, Nadezhda Suslova, audited medicine classes from 1865 and was allowed to become a registered student and graduate as a doctor of medicine in 1867.
 The first seven women who were awarded medical degrees at the university were known as the Zurich Seven.
 They were Nadezhda Suslova (Russia), Frances Elizabeth Morgan (England), Louisa Atkins (England), Maria Bokova (Russia), Eliza Walker (Scotland), Susan Dimock (United States), and Marie Vögtlin (Switzerland).

-Albert Einstein was awarded his PhD from the university in 1906.
+Albert Einstein was awarded his PhD from the philosophical faculty of the university in 1906.
 In 2022, the original certificate was returned to the university.